 Proposed Legal Drafting

-G.12.4.3 Where a Participant becomes an Adjusted Participant, it shall notify the Market Operator of its forecast value of its Credit Assessment Adjustment Factor.
-This forecast value notified by an Adjusted Participant shall represent the forecasted percentage change of its average Metered Demand or forecasted total Daily Amounts which will be applied in the calculations for Required Credit Cover.
+G.12.4.3 Where a Participant becomes an Adjusted Participant, it shall notify the Market Operator of its forecast value of its Metered Demand and/or Imbalance for its Supplier Units and/or Generator Units respectively.
+The forecast values notified by an Adjusted Participant shall represent the forecast of its average Metered Demand or forecasted Imbalance which will be applied in the calculations for Required Credit Cover.
 Each Adjusted Participant shall provide such additional information to the Market Operator as provided for pursuant to Agreed Procedure 9 “Management of Credit Cover and Credit Default” to enable the Market Operator to calculate revised values of Required Credit Cover in accordance with this Chapter G (Financial and Settlement).

-G.14.1.2 The Undefined Potential Exposure for each New Participant shall be based on the product of the Participant’s Credit Assessment Volume and the Combined Credit Assessment Price.
+G.14.1.2 The Undefined Potential Exposure for each New or Adjusted Participant in respect of its Supplier Units shall be based on the product of the Participant’s Credit Assessment Volume and the Combined Credit Assessment Price.

-G.14.1.3 The calculation of the Undefined Potential Exposure for each Adjusted Participant shall take account of the Participant’s Credit Assessment Adjustment Factor.
+G.14.1.3 The Undefined Potential Exposure for each New or Adjusted Participant in respect of its Generator Units shall be based on the product of the Participant’s Credit Assessment Volume and the Credit Assessment Price.

-G.14.3 Calculations for the Undefined Exposure Period for a New Participant in respect of its Supplier Units
+G.14.3 Calculations for the Undefined Exposure Period for a New or Adjusted Participant in respect of its Supplier Units

-The Credit Assessment Volume for a New Participant p (VCASpγ) shall be a forecast of Metered Demand in respect of a New Participant's Supplier Units based upon information provided by the Participant in accordance with paragraph G.12.4.2 and used in the calculation of the Participant's Required Credit Cover.
+The Credit Assessment Volume for a New or Adjusted Participant p (VCASpγ) shall be a forecast of Metered Demand in respect of a New or Adjusted Participant's Supplier Units based upon information provided by the Participant in accordance with paragraph G.12.4.2 or G.12.4.3 and used in the calculation of the Participant's Required Credit Cover.

-The Market Operator shall calculate the Exposure for Trading Charges for the Undefined Exposure Period for each New Participant p in respect of its Supplier Units (EUPESpg) as follows:
+The Market Operator shall calculate the Exposure for Trading Charges for the Undefined Exposure Period for each New or Adjusted Participant p in respect of its Supplier Units (EUPESpg) as follows:

 EUPESpg=CCAPg×γ in gVCASpγ